OpenFreeEnergy/gufe/docs/how-tos/component.rst

 ---------------------------------------

-While the code in Step 2 is technically correct - it doesn't actually add anything new.
+While the code in Step 2 is technically correct, it doesn't actually add anything new.
-To add functionality in addition to ``SmallMoleculeComponent``'s existing functionality, you can add
+To add functionality in addition to ``SmallMoleculeComponent``'s existing functionality, you can add new attributes, such as ``custom_attribute``, and new methods, such as ``print_custom_attribute``:

 .. code-block:: python
     :caption: custom_component.py